cmcmanu21/Conjoint_Analysis/README.md

 ----
 ### What is the importance of a conjoint analysis?

-Conjoint analysis provides additional insights into consumer preferences.
-These additional insights can in-turn allow a company to select various attributes when designing a new product that the majority of consumers favor to increase the likelihood of them purchasing that product.
-Furthurmore, conjoint analysis can help with pricing as it can help with prediting the response from consumers over various pricing levels.
+The conjoint analysis provides additional insights into consumer preferences.
+These additional insights can in turn allow a company to select various attributes when designing a new product that the majority of consumers favor increasing the likelihood of them purchasing that product.
+Furthermore, conjoint analysis can help with pricing as it can help with predicting the response from consumers over various pricing levels.
 By breaking the product design process into levels, and testing the different combinations, conjoint analysis can assist with selecting the optimal path to maximize profits.

 ----
 ### Additional Resources: